 Cole’s four-part allegorical series, The Voyage of Life, was not his first ideological work.
-After traveling to Europe where he studied British history painting and works by Old Masters, Cole returned to New York and painted the large work, Angel Appearing to the Shepherds (1833–34), and the five-canvas series, the Course of Empire (1833–36).
-However, while the paintings garnered popular attention and favorable reviews, Cole feared that the messages of these works were not evident to viewers.
+After traveling to Europe where he studied British history painting and works by old masters, Cole returned to New York and painted the large work, Angel Appearing to the Shepherds (1833–1834), and the five-canvas series, the Course of Empire (1833–1836).
+While the paintings garnered popular attention and favorable reviews, however, Cole feared that the messages of these works were not evident to viewers.

 The Voyage of Life traces a pilgrim’s journey along the "River of Life.”
 In “Childhood” a golden boat emerges from a darkened cave—a mysterious earthly source—from which a joyous infant reaches out to the world with wonder and naivete.
 Rose light bathes the scene of fertile beauty as an angelic figure guides the boat forward.

 In “Youth,” the voyager confidently assumes control at the helm of the boat.
 Oblivious to the increasing turbulence and unexpected twists of the stream, the pilgrim boldly strives to reach an aerial castle, emblematic of adolescent ambition for fame and glory.

 Nature's fury, evil demons, and self-doubt threaten the voyager in the next painting, “Manhood.”
 As Cole said, “The helm of the boat is gone”; the voyager has lost control of his life.
 The angel looks down from the clouds as he is whirled toward violent rapids and bare, fractured rocks.
 Only divine intervention, Cole suggests, can save the voyager from a tragic fate.